Geometric filtering effect in expanding Bose-Einstein condensate shells

 and monitor in particular how $C$ affects the maximal population penetrating the region $R_{c}$, with $R_{c} < R$.
 We define it as

 and plot it as a function of $C$ in Fig.~\ref{fig1}(a).
 The maximal central population reached during the expansion decreases with stronger imprinting $C$, suggesting that, as larger angular momentum populations are imprinted onto the initial state, a smaller fraction of the gas is able to reach the central region.
 This effect is qualitatively unchanged for different sizes of the internal region, here being $R_c = 0.3 R$.
 To better visualize how the repulsion from the central region occurs, we calculate the initial imprinted populations $N_l = \int_0^{\infty} dr \, r^2 n_l (r,t=0)$, where the radial densities of the different angular-momentum modes are $n_l (r,t) = \sum_{m=-l}^l |\chi_{lm}(r,t)|^2$, and $\chi_{lm}(r,t) = \int d\Omega Y_{lm} (\Omega) \Psi(\mathbf{r},t)$.
 We report $N_l/N$ versus $l$ in Fig.~\ref{fig1}(b), which shows indeed that larger $C$ imprints a larger fraction of nonzero angular momenta onto the initial state.
-Such finite-$l$ modes are however repelled from the origin, as the radial distributions $n_l(r,t)$ in Fig.~\ref{fig1}(c) demonstrate, and this filtering effect is responsible for the pronounced dependence on $C$ of the central population.
+Such finite-$l$ modes are, however, repelled from the origin, as the radial distributions $n_l(r,t)$ in Fig.~\ref{fig1}(c) demonstrate, and this filtering effect is responsible for the pronounced dependence on $C$ of the central population.
+Note that the same repulsion effect, and qualitatively similar curves to those of Fig.~\ref{fig1}(a), can be obtained by analyzing the maximal central population of a thin condensate slice in the $xz$ plane, or of the column density integrated along $y$.